C0ldiron/grepnoir.github.io/_posts/2018-8-28-Viruses and Worms.md

 Virus:
 ------------------
 A virus is malware that can reproduce by itself and needs to be executed in order to work.
-It can be invisible or can be staright up in your face and can cause issues.
+It can be invisible or can be straight up in your face and can cause issues.
 Just running a program can cause a virus to spread.
 Viruses can destroy data and corrupt a system.
 Viruses require a host program to start replicating.
 Viruses can be found in different areas such as macros, boot sectors, programs, and can also be scripted.

 Worm:
 ------------------